yowainwright/mini-cookies/README.md

 ## Synopsis

 That's it!
-Mini Cookies is built for simplicity.
+Mini Cookies is built for simplicity.<br/>
 It has 0 dependencies and is just a few lines of code. 👌